kmwright1/kmwright1.github.io/index.md

 I am so excited about this summer DREU experience.
 Being able to contribute to a research project that can help others, while also expanding my learning is such an amazing opportunity.

-To contact me please use the email link located at the bottom of the page.
+To contact me please click the email icon located at the bottom of the page.

 ## About My Mentor
 **Monica Anderson**